railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 	Source location      Stock
 	Destination location Quality Control
 	Automatic Move       Manual Operation
 	Shipping Type        Getting Goods
 	Delay (days)         0
 	Operation            Quality Control
 	==================== ================

-Once this product has been received, OpenERP will then automatically manage the request for an internal movement to send it to the Quality Control location.
-If you want to do this automatically without having to confirm it, you can select for the ``Automatic Move`` field `Automatic Move` or `Automatic No Step Added`.
+Once this product has been received, OpenERP will automatically manage the request for an internal movement to send it to the Quality Control location.
+If you want to do this automatically without having to confirm it, in the ``Automatic Move`` field, select `Automatic Move` or `Automatic No Step Added`.

 With the configuration described in the table above, you will have to confirm the stock move manually once you have received the goods.